arconsulting/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-Determine impact of missing values
+Determine impact of missing values.
+We then imput the missing values by using the mean of non-NA observations.

 ```r
 ## Calculate the toal number of missing values in the dataset